damxspa/revolutionIRCNext/README.md

-# revolutionIRCNext
-Revolution IRC Next
+Alternative version of Revolution IRC with security improvements and adaptations